 This page explains what we are doing online and by telephone while normal services and activities are suspended because of COVID-19 Coronavirus.
 We will keep it updated as things develop.
 Please bear in mind much of this website (besides this page) is out-of-date and refers to events that have had to be cancelled.

-Services will be livestreamed on Sundays and other days.
-The usual pattern is a Morning Prayer service on Facebook at 9:30am, and all-age and other services as arranged.
+Services are livestreamed on Sundays and other days, while we cannot meet in church.
+The usual pattern is a Sunday Morning Prayer service on Facebook at 9:30am, and all-age and other services as arranged.

 Baptisms and weddings cannot now take place in church following new government regulations.
 We do not know how long this will be in force.
 Emergency baptisms can take place at home or in hospital under strict conditions.